 If you are a homeowner, there are some easy steps you can take to reduce rain water runoff from your property.
 One thing you can do is install a rain barrel, which captures rainwater before it can flow down the drain.
 You can then use the rainwater from the barrel to water your lawn and garden in an eco-friendly way.
 You can also plant a rain garden.
 A rain garden is a shallow depression, that is usually filled with native plants and grasses.
 They are more effective then a plain lawn at absorbing snow and rain water, and as a bonus, provide a much-needed habitat for bees and other pollinator species.

 If you are walking around Madison, keep your eyes open for a storm drain mural.
 These colorful works of public art are there to educate Dane County residents on what happens to water after it goes down the storm drain.

-The Storm Drain Mural Project aims to bring awareness to this issue and motivate residents to take action to reduce pollution to our lakes and streams through art.
-Students from various schools first learn about stormwater runoff and prevention, then submit drawings and mottos for storm drain murals.
-The designs are collected by local artists and transformed into murals to be painted on drains around Dane County.
-The murals include information on the name of the waterbody the stormwater drains to along with a website where residents can learn about simple actions they can take to keep our waters clean.
+The storm drain mural project started several years ago, when students from various schools first learned about stormwater runoff and prevention, then submitted drawings and mottos for storm drain murals.
+The designs were collected by local artists and transformed into murals painted on drains around Dane County.
+The murals include information on the name of the waterbody the storm water drains to, along with a website where residents can learn about simple actions they can take to keep our waters clean.

-to find an interactive map showing the storm drain mural locations and to learn about simple actions you can take to protect our waters!
+Visit www.ripple-effects.com to learn more about Stormwater Week and learn more about the simple actions you can take to protect our waters!